-The demand of a growing population coupled with demand for a high standard of living also enabled UAE's economy to build a strong niche in the service and tourism sector which flourished and led to the construction of several shopping malls, centers, and entertainment venues, particularly within the Emirates of Dubai
+The demand of a growing population coupled with demand for a high standard of living also enabled Dubai's economy to build a strong niche in the service and tourism sector which flourished and led to the construction of several shopping malls, centers, and entertainment venues.
+Additionally, the population's need for housing was also tied with the need for schools, hospitals, roads, and transportation facilities, resulting in a development boom that has seen steady upward growth for several years.
+Over time several UAE Emirates have undergone a thorough transformation: from arid desert to a "political, economic, and financial success story" and the city of Dubai especially has been hailed as the "Singapore of the Middle East"12.